Trump Presses Law And Order Message As Protest Turns Deadly - UrduPoint

 Trump Presses Law And Order Message As Protest Turns Deadly

-San Francisco, (UrduPoint / Pakistan Point News - 30th Aug, 2020 ) :A man was shot dead in the protest-hit US city of Portland, police said Sunday, during clashes between Black Lives Matter activists and supporters of President Donald Trump.
+San Francisco, (UrduPoint / Pakistan Point News - 31st Aug, 2020 ) :A man was shot dead in the US city of Portland, police said Sunday, the latest violence to upend anti-racism protests as President Donald Trump presses an election message characterizing his Democratic opponent Joe Biden as weak on violent crime.

-Detectives said they had opened a homicide investigation after the victim was hit in the chest as gunfire broke out Saturday evening in the Oregon city, an epicenter of near nightly demonstrations for three months.
+Detectives said they had opened a homicide investigation after the man was hit in the chest as gunfire broke out Saturday in the Oregon city, an epicenter of near nightly demonstrations for three months.

 The shooting followed a week of nationwide protest -- including the cancellation of numerous sporting events -- over the police shooting in Kenosha, Wisconsin of African American Jacob Blake.